THE NEXT BEST ROAD BIKE SHOES

 RC703 vs. Torch 3.0 vs. Velocis

-Comparing the next best road bike shoes to each other rather than their more expensive family members comes down to last, ventilation, and style differences.
+Comparing the next best road bike shoes to each other rather than their more expensive family members comes down to fit and comfort differences.

-I summarize the key characteristics of the next best road shoes as follows:
+Here’s my summary of the key characteristics of the next best road shoes:

-Shimano RC 703 – Glove-like fit with ample toe box room.
-Superior forefoot fit adjustment though a stiff tongue edge.
-Poor hot weather ventilation.
-Modern, burrito-type styling but basic color choices (matte black and white) unless you like the semi-gloss sage green option.
-Available at BTD (BikeTiresDirect), Performance Bicycle, and Sigma Sports.
+The Shimano RC 703 – Glove-like fit with ample toe box room.
+Superior forefoot fit adjustment, but one-way, tighten only Boa dials.
+Stiff tongue edge.
+Poor hot weather ventilation and scuff protection.
+Modern, burrito-type styling but basic matte black and white color choices unless you like the semi-gloss sage green option.
+Available at BTD (BikeTiresDirect) 10% off w/code ITK10 and Competitive Cyclist.

-Specialized Torch 3.0 – Roomy toe box and midfoot, durable upper and heel protection, and good heel hold.
+Specialized Torch 3.0 – Roomy toe box and midfoot, durable upper, and stiff outsole.
+Good heel hold and scuff protection.
+Two-way Boa dials but can’t tighten across midfoot, and some puckering there.
 Questionable ventilation.
-Basic black and white colorways, but also a moss green option.
+Basic black and white colorways with a moss green option.
 Available at Performance Bike and Sigma Sports.

 * * * * *